James Dickey: Career

 Dickey taught as an instructor of English at Rice University (then Rice Institute) in Houston, Texas in 1950 and following his second Air Force stint, from 1952 to 1954, Dickey returned to academic teaching.
 Dickey then quit his teaching job at the University of Florida in the spring of 1956 after a group of the American Pen's Women's Society protested his reading of the poem called The Father's Body; he quit rather than apologize.
-This incident some critics believe he manipulated to his advantage, he became a successful copy writer for advertising agencies selling Coca-Cola and Lay's potato chips while in his free time writing some of his best poetry.
+Some critics believe that he manipulated this incident to his advantage.
+He became a successful copy writer for advertising agencies selling Coca-Cola and Lay's potato chips while in his free time writing some of his best poetry.
 He once said he embarked on his advertising career in order to "make some bucks."
 Dickey also said "I was selling my soul to the devil all day... and trying to buy it back at night."
 He was ultimately fired for shirking his work responsibilities.

 His first book, Into the Stone and Other Poems, was published in 1960.
 Drowning with Others was published in 1962, which led to a Guggenheim Fellowship (Norton Anthology, The Literature of the American South).
 Buckdancer's Choice (1965) earned him a National Book Award for Poetry.

 Among his better-known poems are "The Performance", "Cherrylog Road", "The Firebombing", "May Day Sermon", "Falling", and "For The Last Wolverine".

 He published his first volume of collected poems, Poems 1957-1967 in 1967 after being named a poetry consultant for the Library of Congress.
-This publishing may represent Dickey's best work.
+This publication represents Dickey's best-known poetry.
 After serving as a visiting lecturer at several institutions from 1963 to 1968 (including Reed College, California State University, Northridge, the University of Wisconsin–Madison, the University of Wisconsin–Milwaukee, Washington University in St. Louis and the Georgia Institute of Technology), Dickey returned to academia in earnest in 1969 as a professor of English and writer-in-residence at the University of South Carolina, a position he held for the remainder of his life.
 It was there that he was also inducted into Omicron Delta Kappa, the National Leadership Honor Society, in 1970.

-Dickey wrote the poem The Moon Ground for Life magazine in celebration of the Apollo 11 moon landing.
+Dickey wrote the poem The Moon Ground for Life magazine in celebration of the Apollo 11 Moon landing.
 His reading of it was broadcast on ABC television on July 20, 1969.

 His popularity exploded after the film version of his novel Deliverance was released in 1972.
 Dickey wrote the screenplay and had a cameo in the film as a sheriff.

 On January 20, 1977, Dickey was invited to read his poem The Strength of Fields at the inauguration of Jimmy Carter.